 - Atmospheric temperature, humidity and pressure

 The major motivation of the project is documenting temporal variation in the run-off hard to capture with regular grab samples.
-Monitoring run-off from these site with the use of loggers captures the high temporal variations on the ground (up to 36% change within 24 hrs in lead concentration); otherwise, it would not be possible to observe with regular grab samples.
+Monitoring run-off from this site with the use of loggers captures the high temporal variations on the ground (up to 36% change within 24 hrs in lead concentration); otherwise, it would not be possible to observe with regular grab samples.

-In this way, they could measure any type of variation in the chemistry and physics of water, and then compare it with other variables that would give it context, such as local climate data describing seasonal (snow) and episodic (drought, rain) variations.
+In this way, they could measure any type of variation in the chemistry and physics of water, and then compare it with other variables that would give it contexts, such as local climate data describing seasonal (snow) and episodic (drought, rain) variations.
 In addition, NGI highlights the little effort needed to get started, combined with the ability to integrate the solutions into their systems over the long term.

 Diagram of the project